 North Jersey Pride hosts this “family-friendly event that brings together LGBTQ folks and straight allies from all over the Garden State to celebrate diversity and promote equality.”

 The festival is held in June each year from 12pm-6pm at Memorial Park Amphitheater (123 Dunnell Road in Maplewood, NJ).

-Morrow Church is no stranger to North Jersey Pride: we participated in 2014 and 2016 too!
+Morrow Church is no stranger to North Jersey Pride: we participated since 2014!
 (See pictures above.)

 Learn more here about North Jersey Pride here!

 Adopted by unanimous resolution by the Church Council on November 12, 2013

 Morrow Memorial United Methodist Church is called to the ministry of reconciliation.
 We embrace as a gift the diversity of our world.
 We celebrate our human family’s diversity of sexual orientation, gender identity, race, ethnicity, age, faith, history, economic status, marital status, physical and mental ability, and education.